hearts4goo/hearts4goo.github.io/README.md

 <h3>18+ Confirmation</h3>

 <p>
-This archive discusses real crimes, violence, and disturbing events for awareness and educational documentation purposes.
+This site discusses real crimes and tragedies for awareness and educational purposes.

-You must be 18 or older to create an account or access sensitive footage/discussions.
+Users must be 18 or older to create an account or access sensitive content.
 </p>

 <div class="modal-buttons">